osm-hr/osm-zipp-2018/README.md

 ## FAQ
 #### What the data include:
-Vector data from [City of Zagreb, City Office for the Strategic Planning and Development of the City](https://geoportal.zagreb.hr/) Geoportal
+Vector and topografical data from [City of Zagreb, City Office for the Strategic Planning and Development of the City](https://geoportal.zagreb.hr/) Geoportal

 #### What is the GeoJson format?
 GeoJSON is a format for encoding a variety of geographic data structures.